nnemtcev/nnemtcev/README.md

 - 🔭 I’m almost finished working on a full-stack clone of the popular messaging app Discord!
 - 🌱 These days I’m learning the React Hooks API.
 - 💬 Ask me about excellent resources on how to learn the MERN stack.
-- 📫 Feel free to check out my [personal website, or connect with me](https://nnemtcev.me) on [LinkedIn](https://www.linkedin.com/in/nikita-nemtcev/)!
+- 📫 Feel free to check out my [personal website](https://nnemtcev.me), and connect with me on [LinkedIn](https://www.linkedin.com/in/nikita-nemtcev/)!